ddterm/gnome-shell-extension-ddterm/tools/heapgraph.md

   TARGET                Heap address (eg. 0x7fa814054d00) or type prefix (eg.
                         Array, Object, GObject, Function...)

-optional arguments:
+options:
-  -h, --help            show this help message and exit --edge, -e            Treat TARGET as a function name --function, -f        Treat TARGET as a function name --string, -s          Treat TARGET as a string literal or String()
+  -h, --help            show this help message and exit

+Target options:
+  --edge, -e EDGE_TARGETS
+                        Add an edge label to the list of targets --function, -f FUNC_TARGETS
+                        Add a function name to the list of targets --string, -s STRING_TARGETS
+                        Add a string literal or String() to the list of targets --annotation, -a ANNOTATION_TARGETS
+                        Add a __heapgraph_name annotation to the list of targets

 Output Options:
   --count, -c           Only count the matches for TARGET